krishnak98/krishnak98.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hello!
-I am a Master's student at the University of Chicago where I study Computer Science, specializing in High Performance Computing.
-Previously, I was a Software Engineer at Arcesium.
+I am a Computer Science Master's student at the University of Chicago, specializing in High Performance Computing.
+Previously, I was a Software Engineer at Arcesium.</p>
-.</p>

 <h2>Skills</h2>